 Prior authorization.
-Prior authorization from MIC may be required before you receive services or supplies, even if a provider has directed or recommended that you receive the services or supplies.
+Prior authorization from MIC is required before you receive certain biologics, biosimilars and professionally administered drugs.
+Certain biologics, biosimilars and professionally administered drugs may be subject to step therapy.
+In certain cases, it is possible to get an exception to step therapy requirements, please see Exceptions to Step Therapy in Prescription Drugs.
 For a list of the specific services and supplies that require MIC's prior authorization, please call Customer Service at one of the telephone numbers listed inside the front cover.
 See How To Access Your Benefits for more information about the prior authorization process.

-- In-network benefits apply to professionally administered drugs received from a network provider. - Out-of-network benefits apply to professionally administered drugs received from a non-network provider.
-There is not an out-of-pocket maximum that applies to these charges.
+- In-network benefits apply to professionally administered drugs received from a network provider. - Out-of-network benefits apply to professionally administered drugs received from a nonnetwork provider.
 In addition to the deductible and coinsurance described for out-of-network benefits, you will be responsible for any charges in excess of the non-network provider reimbursement amount.
 Please see Important member information about out-of-network benefits in How To Access Your Benefits for more information.